aklajnert/idasen-control/README.md

 # Idasen control

 This is a simple program to control the Ikea `IDASEN` desk via bluetooth.
-It allows to save two positions - one for sitting and one for standing, and move the desk between them.
+It allows to save multiple positions, and move the desk between them.

 ## Usage